malvag/distributed-ml-bench/README.md

       template: cnn-with-dropout-training-step
 ```

 Next, we create a step to run distributed training with the CNN model.
 To create the TFJob, we include manifest we created before.
 We also add the `successCondition` and `failureCondition` to indicate if the job is created.
+Here we are storing the trained model in a different folder.
+We create the similar steps for the other two models.

 ```bash